 Students who are preparing an edition of a text for their PhD dissertation should, in addition to the foregoing, specify the number and location of manuscripts from which the texts are to be edited, and the type of edition proposed (working, critical, other).
 Such students should also acquaint themselves with the Centre’s Guide to Text Editions.

-The proposal should contain the title of both the Major Field and the proposed dissertation.
-The title of the latter should indicate clearly that the dissertation is more narrowly focused than is the Major Field.
-Also to be included are the names of the dissertation supervisor and other members of the dissertation advisory committee.
+The proposal should contain the title of both the Special Field and the proposed dissertation.
+The title of the latter should indicate clearly that the dissertation is more narrowly focused than is the Special Field.
+Also to be included are the names of the dissertation supervisor and other members of the dissertation Advisory Committee.
 The dissertation supervisor and committee members must sign the proposal to indicate approval.
 Each member should retain a copy of the proposal.